mhillerstrom/Quasar-Cordova/README.md

 # QuasarCordovaApp (fullstack mobile first app)

-> AQuasar Framework app with Vue 2 and FeathersJS 4 fullstack app with authentication and email support implemented with mobile first in mind.
+> A Quasar Framework app with Vue 2 and FeathersJS 4 fullstack app with authentication and email support implemented with mobile first in mind.

 ## About